Year: 2022

 Commissioning Body: DD Center

-This multi-media outdoor design activates 3 distant sites of the DD Center’s main entrance.
+This multi-media outdoor design activates three distant sites of the DD Centre’s main entrance.
 The site-specific artwork consists of three bronze figures at gradual and different heights, facing each other in a triangular composition.
 Figures are covered with pixel-like hollow patterns.
-These patterns are replicated all over the site in the form of hand-made mosaics and LED lightboxes.
-They represent raindrops and water waves.
+These patterns are replicated over the site using hand-made mosaic tiles and custom LED light boxes.

 The Pond is a collaborative project with artist Hamed Rashtian.